reference-architecture-ai/reference-architecture.ai/content/docs/bert-qa-benchmarking/index.md

 Let's dig deeper into what's happening under the hood:

-There is a sentence key with shard id or grab “Cache key” from `docker logs -f rgcluster`, in my setup cache key "bertqa{6fd}_PMC169038.xml:{6fd}:33_Who performs viral transmission among adults".
+There is a sentence key with shard id or grab "Cache key" from `docker logs -f rgcluster`, in my setup cache key "bertqa{6fd}_PMC169038.xml:{6fd}:33_Who performs viral transmission among adults".
 If you think it looks like a function call - it's a function call, which is triggered if key isn't present in Redis Cluster, which is for benchmark will be every time, since we disabled saving output for cache in a previous paragraph.

 One more thing is to figure out from logs the port of the shard corresponding to hashtag (also known as shard id, stuff in curly brackets – like this {6fd}, same will be in the output for export_load script, in my case Cache key was in "30012.log" so my port 30012

-Check that call works:
+Check that the call works:

 ```
 redis-cli -c -p 300012 -h 127.0.0.1 get "bertqa{6fd}_PMC169038.xml:{6fd}:33_Who performs viral transmission among adults"